tobicodes/interview-api/README.md

 ### Submission instructions

 Clone this repository.
 Add your API code to the `src` directory and provide a brief `README.md` describing how to build and run your code.

-Once you are finished, share your repository with jasonf@advmicrogrid.com.
+Once you are finished, bundle your repository into a file by calling `git bundle create repoarchive.bundle master` on the command line and send the outputted `repoarchive.bundle` to jasonf@advmicrogrid.com.

 ### Review